-Habitat trees in a particular area will not be felled for at least 24 hours following the felling of surrounding non-habitat trees.
-Felling of habitat trees will be carried out under the supervision of a person suitably qualified and/or experienced in fauna handling (with the appropriate licences) and once felled will be left undisturbed (other than ensuring the hollow opening is not blocked) for a further 24 hours to enable fauna to relocate.
+Where practical and feasible, habitat trees in a particular area will not be felled for at least 24 hours following the felling of surrounding non-habitat trees.
+Felling of habitat trees will be carried out under the supervision of a person suitably qualified and/or experienced in fauna handling (with the appropriate licences) and once felled will be left undisturbed (other than ensuring the hollow opening is not blocked) overnight to enable fauna to relocate.